 it with the two characters KA and NI in Cherokee, .

 4) In Cherokee, two different consonant sounds may be spelled the same way.
 The sounds KE, KI, KO, KU, and KV are written the same as the

 sounds GE, GI, GO, GU, and GV in Cherokee.
 The sounds TO, TU, and TV are written the same as the sounds DO, DU, and DV in Cherokee.

-And syllables beginning with the consonant sounds TS, DS, J, and CH are all written the same in Cherokee.
-So if your name is
+And syllables beginning with the consonant sounds TS, DS, J, and CH are all written the same in Cherokee language.
+So to write

 5) Some English consonants don't exist in Cherokee.
 There are no Cherokee sounds equivalent to English B, F, P, R, V, X, Z, SH, or TH.

-Traditionally, Cherokee speakers replaced these foreign English sounds with QU, so that they pronounced the name Rebecca "quay-quay-gah"
+Traditionally, Cherokee speakers replaced these foreign English sounds with the Cherokee letter QU, so that they pronounced the name Rebecca "quay-quay-gah"

 TH is usually replaced with T, and R is sometimes replaced with L instead of QU (as in the name Mary, which is pronounced "may-lee" by Cherokees

 and spelled .)
 The English letter combination KR (or CR, or CHR) is also replaced with QU,

 so that the boy's name Chris is pronounced quiss.